-If you are an editor or film maker that wants to explore VR video and need good enough footage to learn from and for low-end projects: The Kodak SP360 4K Dual Pro Pack.
-It is a pair of very compact fisheye lens cameras (with 235° field of view) that comes with a rig that positions them correctly to capture 360° video with overlap to allow for stitching.
+If you are an editor or film maker that wants to explore VR video and need good enough footage to learn from and for low-end projects: The Insta360 ONE.

-Most eventually uses Kolor Autopano Video (in conjunction with Kolor Autopano Giga) – on a PC.
-Although it runs on the Mac, all professional stitchers (that is now a whole new job) run it on PCs configured with as many 2016 GPU cards as they can afford.
-I’ve stitched footage from different kinds of camera rig on the Mac, but the rendering speed is very slow: 2-6 fps on a 2013 MacBook Pro.
+In the past, many used Kolor Autopano Video (in conjunction with Kolor Autopano Giga) – on a PC.
+Subscription-based Mistika VR is becoming more popular, and updated more often.
+Although they run on the Mac, most professional stitchers (that is now a whole new job) run them on PCs configured with as many high-end GPU cards as they can afford.
+I’ve stitched footage in AVP (Autopano Video) from different kinds of camera rig on the Mac, but the rendering speed is very slow: 2-6 fps on a 2013 MacBook Pro.

-While learning, if you use the Kodak SP360 4K Dual Pro Pack (or the more affordable Ricoh Theta S), you’ll only be dealing with a very simple stitching boundary – between the front camera and the back camera.
-In this case you can use the stitching done using the supplied app (Kodak) or in the cloud (Ricoh).
+While learning, if you use the Insta360 ONE (or the Ricoh Theta V), you’ll only be dealing with a very simple stitching boundary – between the front camera and the back camera.
+In this case you can do the stitching with the free iOS/Android/Mac/PC app (Insta360) or in the cloud (Ricoh).

 I expect that as a tradeoff between quick production and sharing on social media, most viewers will learn to tune out the thin stitching line from these low end rigs and become immersed in the content of VR videos.

-No free desktop players yet, but the iOS and Android YouTube app recently added ‘3D audio’ (binaural) playback.
+No free desktop players yet, but the iOS and Android YouTube app recently added ‘3D audio’ ambisonic audio playback.
 That means you can share unlisted YouTube videos with clients for playback on their phone.

 Although the vast majority of VR video today is about capturing, modifying and experiencing a full sphere of video, it is likely that there will be many uses of fractions of video spheres.